Lets talk about bereavement

-I have specialised in Berevement for many years.
-Today I only provide Bereavement Counselling.
+I have specialised in Bereavement for many years.
+Lets talk about bereavement.
 It is a hard subject to face and can cause much anguish and stress.

 Many of us struggle with our emotions when someone close to us dies.
 Whether it is a spouse, parent, sibling or offspring we sometimes experience painful emotions.
 Naturally we feel grief at the time of the death, but other emotions may arise over the following 12 or 18 months.
 There is no time limit, no set pattern, distressing emotions (such as anger, and guilt) may occur through not being able to come to terms with the loss.

 We all know our parents will die before us, but it can still be a shock, or feeling that we never said goodbye or told them how we feel.
 We expect to lose our partner or someone close that we love may die one day, but when it comes unexpectedly it is more of a shock.
 Similarly, we expect our children to outlive us, and coping with their death or any sudden death can be a challenge.

 #bereavementcounselling, #bereavementcounseling, #griefcounselling

 5 Stages of Grief